 5) Accept the physical age of the earth is very old and are convinced of interpretations of the text that support this conclusion.
 They generally believe that the creation science is detrimental to the church and actively support interpretations of the text and Scriptures that are not in conflict with evidence for an old earth.

-These categories are very crude of course and many will not find themselves in any of them but I hope it captures some sense of where many pastors are right now.
-Categories 1 and 5 are the vocal minorities that set the tenor of the debate in the PCA.
-As I said before my best guess is that this represents only 20 to 40% of the PCA.
+These categories are rather general and many will not find themselves in any of them but I hope it captures some sense of where many pastors are right now.
+Categories 1 and 5 are the vocal minorities.
+However, they are the ones that set the tenor of the debate in the PCA.
+As I said before my best guess is that they collectively represent only 20 to 40% of the PCA.
 The other 60 to 80% have mixed feelings and many pressures on them to support one position or the other.
-My semi-informed opinion is that there are a very large number of pastors, possibly a majority of the PCA, that find themselves in categories #3 and #4.
+I believe there are a large number of pastors, possibly a majority of the PCA, that find themselves in categories #3 and #4.
 They may not be able to fully articulate a Biblical theology that allows for an old earth but they also understand that the young earth position is untenable scientifically and is theologically unsound.
 I expect that this majority will remain on the sidelines for some time as they are probably not strongly convicted of a position and for many the political and personal cost of becoming vocal is too great.

-Reflections o Dr. Lisle’s seminar “Astronomy Reveals Creation”
+Reflections on Dr. Lisle’s seminar “Astronomy Reveals Creation”

 After listening to Lisle I have to say he is a very polished young earth creationist (YEC) speaker.
 His presentation was easy to follow, I am sure it was full of spectacular images and I can certainly understand why he is so persuasive to so many people.
 He isn’t as patronizing as Ken Ham can be and keeps things lively with witty comments.
-In addition, his calm demeanor helps him come across as sincere and knowledgeable.
-I was surprised that he presented what seems to be his standard creation-conference talk to an audience of nearly all elders and pastors of a conservative denomination.
+In addition, his calm demeanor is commendable and prompts a first impression that he is sincere and knowledgeable.
+I was a bit surprised that he chose to present what seems to be his standard creation-conference talk to an audience of nearly all elders and pastors of a conservative denomination.